 Because I can’t get everywhere to deliver my training, I set up www.BedroomProgrammer.com to deliver a games design course and have learners worldwide creating their own games and applications.

-I am currently designing new online courses, writing games for the Ouya console, working with the Raspberry Pi and Microcontrollers, as well as developing some ‘secret’ projects
+In between delivering courses around the country, I am currently designing new online courses, writing games for the Android market as well as developing some ‘secret’ projects.